aalemayhu/jamstack-oslo/README.md

 8PM in the [#monthly-planning][0] channel on [Discord][0].
 For a full overview on the dates see the [calendar][1].

-If you are new to Discord or use the website, please [download the desktop app][5] beforehand to avoid any audio issues.
+If you are new to Discord or use the website, please [download][5] the desktop or mobile app beforehand to avoid any audio issues.
 Thanks!

 ### Chat